List of prototype solar-powered cars: Venturi Eclectic

 Venturi Automobiles designed the flanking seating, open-sided 3-seater "Eclectic" as a prototype in 2006.
 Its range with solar charging only is 7 kilometers per day.
 Fully charged, its accumulator gives a range of 50 kilometers.
 The car has a top speed 50 km/h.
 Its price was 'middle of the road' as announced, but serial production never started.
 There is also a small electric car with the name "Eclectic 2.0" from the same company.

 The Netherlands

 Lightyear One

 The 5-seater solar car Lightyear One is built by the company Lightyear, whose founder and CEO Lex Hoefsloot has already won the World Solar Challenge several times, e.g. in 2013 with the car "Stella" (Solar Team Eindhoven, Technical University Eindhoven).
 The car was scheduled to go into production in 2021.
-In September 2021, Lightyear was reported to have raised $110 million to bring the vehicle to production, and is planning to deliver the first units in 2022.
+In September 2021, Lightyear was reported to have raised $110 million to bring the vehicle to production.
+It was produced for 2 months from December 2022 through January 2023.